I have observed the misery of my people . . . ;

 How rare it is to hear ordained men in the church upbraiding their fellow men in favor of the initiatives of women.
 Yet, this is precisely what Jesus did.
 A church, therefore, which would continue to reserve the role of preaching and presiding to men must reflect upon how willing and able they are to stand up for women (and all other underclasses of persons).
 If they cannot and do not, then what legitimacy can they have as continuing and as exemplifying the ministry of Jesus.
 Moreover, ordained men will need to overcome their shame and self-protectiveness by keeping quiet when women are being abused sexually, economically, socially.
 The active concern of Catholics regarding protection of the unborn is laudable; yet, quite frequently, the tactics used further victimize the victims and, in the real course of things, entirely avoid confronting the sins of men.
 More women are beaten and sexually abused by their husbands every month exceeds the total number of women who have abortions in a year; yet, the public outcry within church circles against male abuse is noticeable muted.
 Here again, one might suspect that an all-male clergy has lost touch with the example of Jesus.

 Then the surprise comes!
 Jesus takes the side of the woman who has neglected the requirements of hospitality and neglected to come to the assistance of another woman in distress.
-As an astute pastor, he acknowledges that Martha is “anxious and troubled,” but this does not move him to resolve the situation by sending Mary (or even a few of the men?) into the kitchen.
-Rather, he sets forth a new principle: “Mary has chosen the good/better portion which shall not be taken from her” (10:42; see also 8:18).
+As an astute pastor, Jesus acknowledges that Martha is “anxious and troubled,” but this does not move him to resolve the situation by sending Mary (or even a few of the men?) into the kitchen.
+Rather, he sets forth a daring new principle: “Mary has chosen the good/better portion which shall not be taken from her” (10:42; see also 8:18).

 Nowhere in the Gospel accounts do we come across Jesus making general pronouncements about women: “Women ought to do this. . . .
 Women ought not to do that. . . .”
 Even in the case of the tension between Martha and Mary, Jesus does not fall into the trap of supposing that he ought to impose one solution upon all women for all time.
-Instead, Martha is allowed to continue, with honor, in the traditional role she has cut out for herself; yet, she has to learn to do this, at least for the moment, without Mary, her “sister.”
+Instead, Martha is allowed to continue, with honor, in the traditional role she has cut out for herself; yet, she has to learn to do this, at least for the moment, without Mary as her helpmate.
 As for Mary, one cannot help but note that Jesus is not presented as having invited Mary to sit at his feet in the first place.
 She does this by herself.
 He simply accepts her initiative.

 Learning is liberating.
-Once Mary begins to hear Torah for herself “at the feet of Jesus” and then begins to acquire the art of applying it to her own life, she establishes herself as a disciple equal with the men.
+Once Mary begins to hear Torah for herself “at the feet of Jesus” and then begins to acquire the art of applying it to her own life, she establishes herself as an equal with the men.
 She can never go back to her former position of trusting that the men in her life entirely know and understand all those things (which were formerly beyond her grasp).
 More importantly, she can never go back to thinking that she need only obediently submit to masculine direction to assure herself that she is entirely in harmony with what God would have her be and have her do.
-If every Jewish man gained his independence and his stature before men and before God by virtue of learning to read and to interpret Torah for himself, why should this same rule not apply also to women?
+If every Jewish man gained his independence and his stature before men and before God by virtue of learning to read and to interpret Torah for himself, why should this same rule not apply also to some women as well?

 In the end, some may blame Jesus for not having gone far enough.
 He upheld their proper experiences in his teaching.
 He openly received their initiatives and backed down those men bent upon getting them to conform to social norms.
 Yet, in the end, he did not send the women out two by two to preach, heal, and exorcise with the men.